Nino-cunei/ninmed/docs/about.md

-This compendium was first described and transliterated as part of the [BabMed Project](https://www.geschkult.fu-berlin.de/en/e/babmed/index.html) (Berlin, 2013–2018) and is now being edited, with normalizations, lemmatization and translations, in the
+This compendium was first described and transliterated as part of the [BabMed Project](https://www.geschkult.fu-berlin.de/en/e/babmed/index.html) (Berlin, 2013–2018) and is now being edited, with normalizations, lemmatisation and translations, in the
 [NinMed Project](http://oracc.museum.upenn.edu/asbp/ninmed/project/index.html),
 which is currently underway (British Museum, London, 2020–2023).

-The lemmatizations stem from the
+The lemmatisations stem from the
 [electronic Babylonian Literature project](https://www.ag.geschichte.uni-muenchen.de/forschung/forsch_projekte/ebl/index.html), led by
 [Prof. Enrique Jiménez](https://www.ag.geschichte.uni-muenchen.de/personen/mitarbeiter/jimenez/index.html).

-Note that these lemmatizations are stored in the JSON representation, and not in the ATF.
+Note that these lemmatisations are stored in the JSON representation, and not in the ATF.

 Currently, we have converted only 34 tablets from JSON to Text-Fabric.